 - 1. Will the design be executed in random run order? - a.
 If not, why? - b.
 If randomization is restricted, must the design be analyzed as a split-plot design? - 2.
-Are you interested in the blocking variable?
+Is the blocking variable one of the factors of interest?
 If so, then the design should not be blocked according to this factor.
 Consider a split-plot design instead. - 3.
 How will deviations from the test design plan be recorded and reported?